 The color-grown cotton used for these kitchen towels is cruelty-free.
 This type of cotton is exceptionally soft, and the color won’t fade as quickly as material that has to be dyed.
 Color-grown cotton is also better for the environment because strong chemicals aren’t needed to grow or dye them.

-Lifekind is considerably higher priced than many of the kitchen towels we found, but if you are truly committed to sustainability and buying organic products whenever possible, this is the choice for you.
+Lifekind is considerably higher priced than many kitchen towels we found, but if you are truly committed to sustainability and buying organic products whenever possible, this is the choice for you.

 American Home USA makes some great 100% cotton kitchen towels and dish towels.
 You can choose from a variety of colors.

 States manufacturing in: MA

 Loomination kitchen towels are beautifully woven by hand and available in some amazing prints.
 Check out their Everyday Tea Towels for some popular options.

 Coast & Cotton is a small hand towel manufacturer based in Auburn, Alabama.
 They have a lot of fun, decorative hand towels for the kitchen, and all the cotton they use is 100% locally sourced and processed.

 How to Find Kitchen Towels Made in the USA